 Lille is the largest city in French Flanders, situated on the Deûle River, near France‘s border with Belgium.

-These architectural attributes, many uncommon in France, help make Lille a transition in France to neighboring Belgium, as well as nearby Netherlands and England, where the presence of brick, as well as row houses or the Terraced house is much more prominent.
+These architectural attributes, many uncommon in France, help make Lille a transition in France to neighbouring Belgium, as well as nearby Netherlands and England, where the presence of brick, as well as row houses or the Terraced house, is much more prominent.

 See & Do

 Lille Cathedral (Basilique-cathédrale Notre-Dame-de-la-Treille)